 These plants hail from parts of Asia and Europe, as well as North America.
 They are very easy to care for and can survive very cold winter weather, growing back cheerily from their roots every year.

-The flowers, in shades of burgundy, red, pink, yellow and white are lusciously sweet smelling and very showy.
-They come in both double and single form.
+The flowers, in shades of burgundy, red, pink, yellow, and white are lusciously sweet-smelling and very showy.
+They come in both double and single forms.

 Both types may become top-heavy because of the weight of the flowers, so you may need to stake the plants to keep them from toppling over at the height of the blooming season.

 When kept as cut flowers, peonies tend to drop their petals pretty quickly; however, you can add one or two to the edges of an arrangement and then set the vase on a large plate or tray to catch the petals when they drop.
 This looks pretty and adds a lovely fragrance to any room.